 Rather than pushing your ideas on people, try pulling them in—work by attraction.
 If you think a team task board would help everyone do better, show them; don’t just tell them.
 Demonstrate the benefits by creating your own task board and making your progress visible.
 The time to tell is when someone shows curiosity, not before.

-There’s another benefit of showing: You might learn something useful about the how the organization will respond to your idea.
-Suppose you make your own kanban board and start limiting your own work in process.
+There’s another benefit of showing: you might learn something useful about the how the organization will respond to your idea.
+Suppose you make your own kanban board or find an important but indirect way to add customer value.
 If your manager increases his scrutiny of your work or berates you for not working hard enough, you’ve obtained valuable information—information that will help you move your idea forward (or choose not to move it forward and look for a new manager, instead).

 4. Timing is everything.